edson-a-soares/producer_consumer/README.md

 Foundation/             project and make/build files for the Foundation module
+    include/            all header files for the Foundation module Adapter/        all ConsumerDaemon module adapters
+        Foundation/     all ConsumerDaemon module ports
-    include/            all header files for the Foundation module src/                source files for the Foundation module test/               project and make/build files for the Foundation testsuite Resources/      any supporting files for the tests
+    src/                source files for the Foundation module test/               project and make/build files for the Foundation testsuite Resources/      any supporting files for the tests